AbhigyaKrishna/AbhigyaKrishna.github.io/_posts/2024-05-30-What-is-a-core-language.md

 If we talk about mastering a language, you should always start with a core language.
 By mastering a language, I mean to say that you should be familiar not only with the basics but every nooks and crannies of the languages.
 Here are some of the reasons why you should start with a core language:
 1. **Understanding of language ecosystem**: A core language is the foundation of a language ecosystem.
 If you master a core language, you will be able to understand the language ecosystem better.
 You will be able to understand the libraries, frameworks, and tools built around the language.
 2. **Beauty of not abstracting away major code concepts**: A core language has minimal abstraction and helper functions in its core library.
 On the other hand, other languages tends to abstract away code concepts for the purpose of ease of use.
-Let's use and example to understand it better.\
+Let's use an example to understand it better.\
 Let's look at a very simple concept of reading a file.\
 For Python, it's a straight forward code:
     ```py